Initially sentenced to the murder of 22 victims, former policeman Mikhail Popkov has been found guilty of an additional 56.

 “I found the token right away, but saw that one of the women was still breathing,” he said during testimony.
 “I was shocked by the fact that she was still alive.
 I finished her with a shovel.”

-Popkov’s murder spree supposedly ended in 2000, when he became impotent and contracted syphilis while police continued to investigate the killings.
+Popkov’s murder spree supposedly ended in 2000, when he became impotent and contracted syphilis while police continued to investigate the killings, but investigators believe his spree continued well into 2010.

 He was finally arrested in 2012 after police suspected the murderer might be one of their own.
 Authorities took 3,500 DNA samples from current and former officers and matched it with DNA they’d found on many of the victims.